Crystal Palace Barracks

 In 1887, the Western Fair moved to its present location at Queen's Park.
-George Durand, in a competition, won the design for the new Main Exhibition Building, also known as the Crystal Palace.
+George F. Durand, in a competition, won the design for the new Main Exhibition Building, also known as the Crystal Palace.
 It borrowed many design features of Joseph Paxton's Crystal Palace in London, England.
 It featured thirteen high circular arches and massive windows.
 At the same time, the Fair Board authorized the construction of one half mile of race track.